nilx/io_tiff/README.txt

 ## EXAMPLE

-see io_tiff_example.c
+see example.c

 # COMPILATION

-You can compile the example code io_png_example.c using the provided makefile, with the `make` command.
+You can compile the example code example.c using the provided makefile, with the `make` command.

 ## LOCAL LIBRARIES